-\paragraph{Reliance on a third party} Individuals may also be at risk due to their \cf{reliance on a third party} for safety-focused help or care.
-Unlike intimate threats associated with a \emph{relationship with the attacker}, the third parties in this context have legitimate, safety-focused reasons for ``privacy invasions''~\cite{levy2020privacy}.
+\paragraph{Reliance on a third party} Individuals may be at risk due to their \cf{reliance on a third party} for safety-focused care or help with essential tasks.
+Unlike intimate threats associated with a \emph{relationship with the attacker}, the third parties in this context typically have helpful or safety-focused reasons for ``privacy invasions''~\cite{levy2020privacy}.
 However, even with generally supportive intentions, these invasions can increase the individual's \spasadj risks due to reduced privacy (from the third party), leading \users to feel uncomfortable or that their autonomy is limited~\cite{mentis2019upside}.
 These types of risks can also increase the attack surface (e.g., through the third-party), or leave \users vulnerable to attackers that impersonate the third party.

-For example, children and teens often share their devices and personal data with parents or caregivers~\cite{mcnally2018co}, or have applications or privacy settings enabled that allow parental monitoring~\cite{ghosh2020circle, wisniewski2017parental, ghosh2018matter}.
-In some cases, parents have decided what to share about a child online, which may not match the child's (future) preferences or may unintentionally expose the child to risk~\cite{moser2017parents}.
-People with visual impairments may also be at risk because they depend on allies when interacting with devices~\cite{ahmed2015privacy,akter2020uncomfortable}.
-For example, people with visual impairments reported sending photos to crowdsourced services for object identification but also worrying that there might be sensitive content in the photos (e.g., credit card numbers)~\cite{akter2020uncomfortable}.

-Other examples of \users who face this risk factor include older adults with cognitive impairments who depend on caregivers for digital tasks~\cite{frik2019privacy,mentis2019upside} and refugees who rely on case workers for processing personal data, applying to jobs, or applying for support~\cite{simko2018computer}.
+For example, children and teens often shared their devices and personal data with parents or caregivers~\cite{mcnally2018co,kumar2017no}, or had applications or privacy settings enabled that allowed parental monitoring~\cite{ghosh2020circle, wisniewski2017parental, ghosh2018matter}.
+People with visual impairments sent photos to crowdsourced services for object identification, but also worried that there might be sensitive content in the photos (e.g., credit card numbers)~\cite{akter2020uncomfortable}.
+Older adults with cognitive impairments depended on help from caregivers for digital tasks~\cite{frik2019privacy,mentis2019upside}.
+Refugees relied on case workers for processing personal data, applying to jobs, or applying for support~\cite{simko2018computer}.